servicecatalog/documentation/GettingStarted.md

 * Click the `Go to Marketplace` link above the menus in the administration portal.
 Select the marketplace and click the `Go to` button.
 You are redirected to the marketplace portal where the published service is visible.

-    Every organization is also assigned the `customer`role.
+    In ESCM, in addition to special roles such as supplier or technology provider, every organization is also assigned the `customer`role.
 Therefore you can now continue working as a customer.
 The steps are the same as when logging in with the `customer` credentials (see below).

 ## Working as a Customer